mmgen/mmgen-wallet/doc/wiki/using-mmgen-wallet/Test-Suite.md

 system32> C:\\msys64\usr\bin\bash.exe --login
 ```

-Now, at the MSYS2 prompt, cd to the MMGen repository root and run the setup
+Now, at the MSYS2 prompt, cd to the MMGen Wallet repository root and run the
-script:
+setup script:

 ```text
 $ scripts/msys2-sshd-setup.sh